 Merchant Center displays a list of users and their roles.

-If you do not see the Account Access option in the drop-down list, your account does not have administrative privileges.
+If you don't see Account Access in the drop-down list, your account doesn't have administrative privileges.

-If an account is not in the user list, click the + icon to add it.
+If an account isn't in the user list, click + to add it.

 - In the User access section, check the